 In some cases, you might find that you do not want your users to download artifacts directly to their machines.
 Driverless AI provides several configuration options/environment variables that enable exporting of artifacts instead of downloading.
-Artifacts can be exported to a file system directory, an Amazon S3 bucket, or a Bitbucket repository.
+Artifacts can be exported to a file system directory, an Amazon S3 bucket, a Bitbucket repository, or Azure Blob storage.

 Note: The option to download artifacts is automatically disabled when exporting is enabled.

 The config.toml file exposes the following variables:

 enable_artifacts_upload: Replace all the downloads on the experiment page to exports, and lets users push to the artifact store with

 artifacts_store: Specify one of the following storage methods:

 file_system: Store artifacts in the file system directory specified by the

 S3: Store artifacts in the S3 bucket specified by the

 Specify the following for the storage method you selected: